-Figures 11-12 show snapshots from an animation that uses the same example movie (of 9 birds), yet creates an animation of 14 birds.
-Figure 12 demonstrates initiation from random locations, whereas Figure 11 shows the steady flight stage.
+locations, whereas Figure 11 shows the steady flight stage.
 It can be seen that the general shapes are maintained, creating realistic-looking flocks.
 For instance, the two rear birds on the right side are very close (in x-coordinates) to each other.
-This happens in the original movie for the rear birds to the left.
+This happens in the original movie for the rear birds on the left.
 Moreover, it is interesting to note that the flock changes from a U-shape to a V-shape.
 This occurs both in the original 9-bird flock and in the animated 14-bird flock.

 Figure 13 demonstrates snapshots from an animation of snow geese.
 It compares the original movie (bottom) to our animation (top).
 Again, our data-driven approach is capable of reconstructing similar general shapes.
 Figure 14 demonstrates an animation of a large flock of 41 cranes.
 Our animation manages to construct the V-shape of the flock.
 In the animation, in contrast to the example, the right side of the flock is longer than the left, and therefore the bird switches position in the opposite direction.
 In nature, birds switching sides during the flight is pretty rare.
-Our animation-byexample approach manages to animate it.
+Our animation-by-example approach manages to animate it.